-The Thursdays Styles problem is about zeitgeist, wealth perception and power.
+The Thursdays Styles problem is about zeitgeist, wealth, perception and power.
 The New York Times publishes its “styles” section on Thursdays and Sundays.
-Generally speaking if you work in media, public relations or culture you are aware of the general trends that will emerge on Thursday ahead of time.
-For the sake of argument let’s say I know directionally on Tuesday what will be featured on Thursday.
+Generally speaking if you work in media, public relations or culture, you are aware of the general trends that will emerge on Thursday ahead of time.
+For the sake of argument let’s say I know directionally on Tuesday in private will be featured on Thursday in public.

 This is why venture capitalists will ask “why now” as they may have invested in a Tuesday Person who hit the zeitgeist too early and couldn’t capitalize on it.
 It really pisses off the founder who knows “but I was first.”

 As a Tuesday person, I hate when this happens.
 I loathe seeing people I perceive as less capable or intelligent than me hit a zeitgeist moment exactly on Thursday.
 The trouble is they are right.
 They won.
 They got the timing right.
 I didn’t.

 And yes being a Thursday mover is good.
 But it’s crucial to understand who can win this game.
 The only way to win the Thursday Styles problem is to be in finance, media or culture work that can place a call option on the Thursday future on Tuesday.
 You have to be able to hold an opinion on the future zeitgeist long enough for Thursday to get published.

 If you cannot hold your zeitgeist long enough for Tuesday to become Thursday when “everyone knows everyone knows” being right early serves no benefit.
 You need diamond hands.
 And yes, you will be wrong 9 times out of 10.